Get Vaccinated for a Healthy Back-to-school Start

 By Stacy Simon

-As the new school year begins and students head back to the classroom, be sure they’re up to date with vaccinations.
+It won’t be long before the new school year begins and students head back to the classroom - if they haven't already.
+Protect your children by making sure they are up to date with vaccinations.
 In fact, your state may require children entering school to be vaccinated against certain diseases.
 Check with your child’s doctor, your child’s school, or your health department to find out.

 According to the CDC, children newborn through age 6 need vaccines to protect them from 14 serious diseases, including polio, measles, and tetanus.
-And all children 6 months and older should be vaccinated against flu.
 Children and teens ages 7 to 18 need booster shots because some vaccine doses wear off over time.
-They may also be more at risk for certain diseases like meningitis, and need the protection vaccines provide.
+They may also be more at risk for certain diseases like meningococcal disease, and need the protection vaccines provide.
 Check with your child’s doctor to be sure.

 Thank you for your feedback.